beegagliardi.com

 Why it compounds

-A good answer shouldn't die in one place.
-The best answers should improve your docs, search, chatbot, and the next customer's path through the experience all at once.
+The best answers should improve your docs, search, chatbot, community, and the next customer's path through the experience all at once.
+That is how help starts finding the user earlier.

 Read more →